 Keep your destination lists small

-While Umbrella can support up to 5000 destinations in a single destination list, that many destinations in a single destination list will have an impact on Umbrella's performance.
-A list of that size might take over an hour to load into Umbrella's infrastructure.
+While Umbrella can support up to 5000 destinations in a single destination list, that many destinations in a single destination list has an impact on Umbrella's performance.
+A list of that size might take over one hour to load into Umbrella's infrastructure.
 We recommend that for peak performance, you keep your destination lists small—no more than 100 destinations per destination list.